freaktechnik/jetpack-homepanel/docs/walkthrough.md

 You don't have to give both a text and an image.
 If not set, Firefox will show a default empty view.
 The image is displayed in a 90dp square (that's 90px on mdpi devices, 180px on xhdpi devices).

 ## What's not quite possible yet
- - Requesting a sync or sync interval, where Firefox calls you, whenever it thinks it's apropriate to sync.
  - Authentification